microsoft/MixedReality-EyeTracking-Sample/README.md

 :---------------: | :----------------------: | :--------------------------:
 HoloLens 2        | Unity 2020 or higher     | Mixed Reality OpenXR Plugin

-This sample shows you how to use extended eye tracking features in Unity projects using a HoloLens.
+This sample shows how to use EyeTracking SDK to access extended eye tracking features in Unity projects using a HoloLens.
 Covered features include
 * Setting eye tracking data framerate
 * Getting individual and combined eye gaze vectors